 So what goes into devising a localization strategy?
 Here are a few ideas of things you might want to consider:

 - Pricing localization: Will you simply convert software prices to the local currency (cosmetic pricing localization) or adjust them based on a specific country’s price index (full pricing localization)?

 - Launch timing: How long after the software release will your software be ready for launch in various locales?

-- Customer support in the appropriate regions: Will you invest in hiring support staff locally for each region, or will you provide support remotely?
+- Customer support in the appropriate regions: How will you provide multilingual customer support?
+Will you invest in hiring support staff locally for each region, or will you provide support remotely?

 - Quality assurance: How does software localization affect your current QA process?
 What software testing frameworks do you need?

 - Marketing channel strategy: What is the best channel for advertising your localized software—SEM, social media, print media?

 - Localization service providers: What software localization tools do you need to use?
 How many software translators will you require?

 - Local partnerships: Can and will you cooperate with local businesses to provide, for example, local payment options?